MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-essentials.md

 <a name="step-6"></a>

 ## Step 6.
-Remind your users that Skype for Business is becoming Teams
+Remind your users that they’ll be upgrading from Skype for Business to Teams
 *(About five days before the upgrade)*

 Users are busy with their daily responsibilities.
 Reminding them of the pending upgrade will help ensure they remember to take the steps they need to prepare for Teams.
 This is the perfect time to remind users about available training and how to get started with Teams.